MicrosoftDocs/cross-device/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 [!INCLUDE [android/auth-scopes](../../../includes/auth-scopes.md)]

 User Activities are published by your app to provide a rich experience of the user's activity.
 Similarly, you have the ability to read user Activities and present them to the user jas as the Windows Timeline feature does.
 This guide will show how to publish, update, and read User Activities in your app.

-If your scenario requires reading of User Activities, there is an additional step required to command an Android device.
+> [!NOTE] If your scenario requires reading of User Activities, there is an additional step required to command an Android device.
 For sending commands *to* Android, the platform requires that you onboard your app with the Microsoft Windows Dev Center so notification can be sent to the device.
 In the [Android sample app](https://github.com/Microsoft/project-rome/tree/master/android/samples) this is referred to as 'Hosting' functionality.
-If this is not a scenario requirement, simply skip the 'Register your app in Microsoft Windows Dev Center for cross-device experiences' as this is not needed.
+If this is not a scenario requirement, simply skip the next section, 'Preliminary setup for push notifications', as this is not needed.

 [!INCLUDE [android/dev-center-onboarding](../../../includes/android/notifications-dev-center-onboarding.md)]

 Now you are ready to start working with the platform.
-It is important to follow the steps identified below to ensure a seamless onboarding experience.
+It is important to follow the 5 steps below to ensure a seamless onboarding experience with initializing the platform.

+1. Setup the platform
+2. Subscribe to ConnectedDevicesAccountManager events to handle the user account
+3. Subscribe to ConnectedDevicesNotificationRegistrationManager events
+4. Start the platform
+5. Retrieve user accounts known to the app

 [!INCLUDE [android/create-setup-events-platform](../../../includes/android/create-setup-events-platform.md)]